Dr. Michael D. Murphy

 General Course Purpose:

-The course is designed to acquaint the student with the basic elements of musical composition and the relationship of these elements to a musical composition.
+The course is designed to acquaint the student with the basic elements of music and the relationship of these elements to a musical composition.
 The student will learn to recognize various musical forms and styles and will learn the correlation between the music found in various periods and other art and sociological factors.

 Any student, regardless of musical background or lack thereof, may enroll for this course.